The Complete Guide to College Acceptance & Admission Rates

-However, to maximize your chances of getting into a school you love, it’s recommended students put safety, reach, and match schools on their college lists.
-By adding schools with all types of acceptance rates, you’re pretty much guaranteed to end up at a great college and have the best four years of your life!
+However, to maximize your chances of getting into a school you love, you should always put safety, reach, and match schools on your college list.
+By adding schools with different acceptance rates, you’re guaranteed to end up at a great college.

 Want to boost your chances of admission?

 We’ll help you build and refine a personalized list with the right schools.

 Armed with more information about acceptance rates, you are now one step closer to creating an intelligent list of colleges for your future.
 But don’t stop there.

 Sign up for a free Cappex account to find schools, or check out your chances of getting accepted into any college or university.
 It's easy with our comprehensive database and online tools.

 Have colleges in mind?